sfaragy/sfaragy/README.md

 # Hi there, I'm Soliman Faragy 👋

-I'm a passionate **Full-Stack Software Engineer** with over 6 years of handson experience building scalable, secure, and high-performance web applications.
+I'm a passionate **Full-Stack Software Engineer** with over 6 years of hands on experience building scalable, secure, and high-performance web applications.
 But contributed past 15 years total in this industry.
 Specialized in modern tech stacks including Laravel, React.js, Next.js, Node.js, Java (Spring Boot), and AWS/GCP.
 Adept in microservices architecture, DevOps practices, Agile methodologies, and cloud infrastructure..
 I thrive on developing innovative solutions and navigating quick learning curves.

 Throughout my career, I’ve had the privilege to work across various industries such as **e-commerce**, **tourism**, and **real estate**, where I enjoy aligning my **interests** with company goals while tackling complex challenges for large scale production grade applications and various workflows.
 Afterall, I am a passionate coder in both greenfield project as well as legacy codebase.